survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 To recap:

 - `require.context` is an advanced feature that's often hidden behind the scenes.
 Use it if you have to perform a lookup against a large number of files.
-- If you write a dynamic `import` in a certain form, webpack generates a `require.context` call.
+- A dynamic `import` written in a certain form generates a `require.context` call.
 The code reads slightly better in this case.
 - The techniques work only against the file system.
 If you have to operate against urls, you should look into client-side solutions.

 The next chapter shows how to use web workers with webpack.